The Catch Connect client software is available for Windows, Linux and Mac operating systems. Here are a few options on where to run the software.

 Raspberry Pi 3 Model B & Model B+

-You can build your own device to run the Catch Connect client with a Raspberry Pi Kit.
+You can assemble your own device to run the Catch Connect client with a Raspberry Pi Kit.

 Once the device is assembled, you’ll need to flash the Catch Connect client image to the SD card with a program like etcher.
 Then you can register the client to your account.
 Click here for a tutorial on registering Catch Connect clients.